 Vesuvius plc is a public limited company, listed on the London Stock Exchange, and a constituent of the FTSE 250 index.
 Vesuvius develops and manufactures high-technology products and solutions for supply to the steel and casting industries under the brand names Vesuvius and Foseco.
-Vesuvius has a global presence with operations in 37 countries delivering cost competitive products and time efficient service.
-Vesuvius has 88 sales offices, 66 production sites and places industry experts at many customer locations.
+Vesuvius has a global presence with operations in 41 countries delivering cost competitive products and time efficient service.
+Vesuvius has 89 sales offices, 59 production sites and places industry experts at many customer locations.
 Vesuvius’ business is operated through 2 divisions – Steel and Foundry – with the Steel Division organised around three product lines – Steel Flow Control, Advanced Refractories and Digital Services.
 For more information on Vesuvius’ business please refer to our 2018 Annual Report.

 Vesuvius sources raw materials, other tradeable goods and ancillary supplies for our manufacturing processes on a global, regional and site-specific basis.
 During 2018 the Group Purchasing function was restructured and a new Group VP Procurement was appointed.
-The Group VP Procurement and his team are responsible for purchasing identified groups of major raw materials used across the Group, together with the procurement of logistics.
+The Group VP Procurement and his team are responsible for purchasing identified categories of major raw materials used across the Group, together with the procurement of logistics.
+Our largest purchasing spend is raw materials (predominantly in the form of high-quality technical grade treated minerals and chemicals) the majority of which is organised, monitored and controlled by Global Category Directors, reporting to the Group VP Procurement.
 Individuals within the Group Purchasing organisation are also responsible for supplier quality and development, procurement intelligence and standardisation of purchasing processes.
-Raw materials purchasing (predominantly in the form of high quality technical grade treated minerals and chemicals) is our largest purchasing spend, the majority of which is organised, monitored and controlled by Global Category Directors.
-All purchasing of goods and services not undertaken at the Group level is undertaken in the Business Units, being sourced from global and local suppliers.
+All purchasing of goods and services not undertaken at the Group level is undertaken by the Business Units and local sites, being sourced from both global and local suppliers.
 Operational responsibility for integration of modern slavery into business practices is held by our purchasing professionals.

-Our supplier assessment programme is under constant development, and we engage with suppliers on their business practices to ensure security of supply to Vesuvius.
-This process is evolving, and is being integrated with the work we are doing to develop competencies to recognise the identifiers of modern slavery.
-The Supplier requirements manual has been updated to integrate modern slavery and human rights requirements.
+Under our supplier assessment programme, we engage with suppliers on their business practices to ensure security of supply to Vesuvius.
 At present we do not integrate human rights due diligence into our supplier assessment.
 However, we are focusing our existing supplier qualification process, currently used for quality and safety reviews, to integrate a process that targets modern slavery concerns.
 Work on updates to the supplier accreditation process, to include the risks and red flag warnings relating to Modern Slavery, noted in our 2018 statement were not completed in 2018 and are continuing in 2019.

-Our modern slavery risk assessment is revisited annually to update for business changes and include input from across our business.
+Our modern slavery risk assessment is reviewed regularly to update for business changes and input from across our business.

-A modern slavery training programme was previously launched to raise our senior purchasing staff members’ awareness of the issues, brief them on the different types of human rights abuses, higher risk industries for Vesuvius and providing them with information to assist them in identifying the warning signs of slavery and human trafficking.
-During 2017 an online training course was developed and rolled out to supplement the previous modern slavery awareness training.
-Supplier facing staff were enrolled into the online training which covered Vesuvius’ policies on human rights, industry sector risks, key warning signs, ‘red flags’, supplier on-boarding protocols and instructions on how to escalate concerns.
+A Group-wide modern slavery training programme targeting senior purchasing employees’ to raise awareness of the issues, was previously launched, briefing management on the different types of human rights abuses, higher risk industries for Vesuvius and providing them with information to assist them in identifying the warning signs of slavery and human trafficking.
+Since 2017 we have utilised an online training course to supplement this initial awareness training.
+Supplier facing employees are enrolled into the online training which covers our policies on human rights, industry sector risks, key warning signs, ‘red flags’, supplier on-boarding protocols and instructions on how to escalate concerns.
 In addition, our ongoing programme of compliance training given to management globally includes Modern Slavery risks and red flags, with management requested to disseminate this information to their teams.

-This statement was reviewed and approved by the Board of Directors of Vesuvius plc on 9 May 2018 and signed on its behalf by:
+This statement was reviewed and approved by the Boards of Directors of Vesuvius plc and Vesuvius UK Limited on 15 May 2019 and signed on their behalf by: